dataplaywithvenkat/UC_Davis_SQL_for_DataScience/README.md

 # UC Davis SQL for Data Science Specilization
 Repository for my course for the course [UC Davis Learn SQL Basics for Data Science Specialization](https://www.coursera.org/specializations/learn-sql-basics-data-science)

+# Part-1 : Getting Started and Selecting & Retrieving Data with SQL

 ## Retrieveing Data with select Statement
 Need to specify two pieces of Information to use a select Statement: what you want and where you want to select it from.